pawelszydlo/papa-bot/README.md

 # papa-bot
 IRC bot written in Go.
-Quite comprehensive in design, easily extendable.
+Quite comprehensive in design and IRC events handling, easily extendable.

 Built on top of [github.com/nickvanw/ircx](http://github.com/nickvanw/ircx), which in turn is built on top of [github.com/sorcix/irc](http://github.com/sorcix/irc).